matteoacrossi/adapt_ic-povm/README.md

 python process_raw_data.py 'raw_data/*.txt' --hamiltonians hamiltonians.pickle -o data/chemistry_data.feather
 ```

-The notebook [Figures.ipynb](./Figures.ipynb) generates the figures contained in the published paper.

 ### Tomography

 For producing the results related to k-RDM tomography, all the counts coming from the measurements need to be stored.
 This can be achieved with the `--counts` flag of `run_simulation.py`.

 The data used for the paper is stored in the JSON Lines file `counts_data.txt`.
 The data can be processed using `python tomography_script.py`.

+### Figures

+The notebook [Figures.ipynb](./Figures.ipynb) generates all the figures contained in the published paper from the data available at [https://doi.org/10.5281/zenodo.5137227](https://doi.org/10.5281/zenodo.5137227).

 ## Citation